Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Thermokarst

 A landscape characterised by depressions due to the thawing of the ground ice which comprises the active layer and permafrost below.
-Visible in the Atlaskan North Slope.
+Visible in the Alaskan North Slope.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Thermokarst.jpg)

 ### Case study: Kárahnúkar HEP Dam, Iceland

-This dam (or, collection of three dams) were built in East Iceland on a large proglacial lake, sourced from one of the largest glaciers in Europe.
+This dam (or, collection of three dams) was built in East Iceland on a large proglacial lake, sourced from one of the largest glaciers in Europe.
 It is actively retreating, so provides water to the dam which can then be used as **hydroelectricity**.
 The dam itself was finished in 2007 and is large enough to be seen from space.

-The dam could provide enough energy for all Icelandic homes and small businesses, but instead all energy provides the nearby aluminium smelter called **Alcoa**.
+The dam could provide enough energy for all Icelandic homes and small businesses, but instead, all energy provides the nearby aluminium smelter called **Alcoa**.

 However, there has been widespread backlash over the project, as it flooded over 400,000 acres of unspoilt highland wilderness which was **the second largest unspoiled area in Europe**.
 In total, almost 750,000 acres of land was affected by the construction of the dam, which is around 3% of Iceland's total land mass.